Flimbo's Quest: Overview

-Although there are essentially only a few different types of enemy in each level, there is a further distinction to be made by the player, in terms of location on the level.
-In level 5 for example, it may be required to kill an antelope, but it isn't possible to tell from the mugshot alone where in the level it is (an enemy carrying a scroll will flash on the 8-bit versions, or have an arrow on top of it on the Amiga and Atari ST versions).
-It has also been discovered that there is a maximum amount of money to get in any level, assuming that the player kills enough enemies on each part of the screen, though with the stringent time limit this is inadvisable.
+Although there are only a few different enemy types in each level, there is a further distinction to be made by the player, in terms of location on the level.
+In level 5 for example, the player may be required to kill an antelope, but it is not possible to tell from the mugshot alone where in the level it is (an enemy carrying a scroll will flash in the 8-bit versions, or have an arrow on top of it in the Amiga and Atari ST versions).
+There is also a maximum amount of money which can be obtained in each level, assuming that the player manages to kill enough enemies, though it is inadvisable because of the stringent time limit.

-Each level provides two or three secret power-ups, which can be activated by simultaneously firing and ducking in the right places; generally in less frequented positions, which can be used to quickly finish the level.
-Among the power-ups available are superscrolls, item upgrade (free heart/heart to scroll/scroll to superscroll), 2 minutes extra time, and a "smart bomb" which will destroy all enemies on and just outside the boundaries of the screen.
+Each level provides two or three secret power-ups, which can be activated by simultaneously firing and ducking in the correct places.
+These power-ups can be used to quickly finish the level.
+Among the power-ups available are superscrolls, item upgrade (free heart/heart to scroll/scroll to superscroll), two minutes extra time, and a "smart bomb" which will destroy all enemies on and just outside the boundaries of the screen.

 At the end of level seven, the letters that Flimbo has collected are revealed to be assembly language instructions, and are programmed into Dandruff's computer to free Pearly.
-When the game is completed, it restarts from the beginning with the time count, money, lives, hearts (if any) and score that the player had at the end of the game.
+When the game is completed, it restarts from the beginning with the time count, money, lives, hearts (if any) and score that the player had.

 Reaction

-The video gaming press gave Flimbo's Quest a lukewarm reception as standard and unoriginal platform fare.
-However, the C64 version achieved a high level of distribution thanks to the game being distributed on a cartridge with four games on it, distributed in the early 1990s with the Commodore 64.
+The video gaming press gave Flimbo's Quest a mediocre reception as standard and unoriginal platform fare.
+However, the C64 version achieved a high level of distribution due to the game being distributed on a cartridge with four games.
+It was distributed in the early 1990s with the Commodore 64.
 The cartridge was also distributed with the ill-fated Commodore 64 Games System console (also known as the C64GS).